Let's talk about interactivity.

 Makes sense, doesn't it?
 It's been proven time and time again that interactivity has a strong, positive impact on learning (Bosco 1986; Fletcher 1989; 1990; Stanford; 1990).
 In fact, one study by Bosco (1986) reviewed 75 studies and found that interactive media not only helped people learn faster but also improved their attitude toward learning.

-More interactivity doesn’t necessarily translate into more engagement.
-There's a small but definitely existent line between an eLearning course being richly interactive, and one that bewilders the learners by having them jump through endless hurdles and challenges, disrupting the ‘flow’ of their learning.
+So, you might then think, that more interactivity must be better, right?
+Well, not necessarily.
+There's a fine line between a richly interactive eLearning course and one that overwhelms learners with endless hurdles and challenges.
 Just like chocolate, wine, and Netflix series, interactivity is best enjoyed in moderation.
-Click to tweet.

 1) What is your course in a nutshell?
-What kind of course are you creating and why?
+What type of course are you creating and why?